 Take me, for example.
 Over the past 10 years of traveling around China, there were many times where I needed to getaway from everything in the sprawling city for a good relaxing day at the beach.

+Being inspired by some beautiful China Instagram accounts, I was anxious to experience the China beaches for myself.
 I also needed things to where I could show up and immediately take in the surroundings without fighting my way through insane amounts of tourists for a decent spot on the beach.

 That’s why I’ve done a lot of work here in researching where the best 9 beaches are in China.
 These top 9 best beaches in China include: